Skip to content

 Bali and Thailand's best-known island circuits

-In Asia, crowd pressure is also visible in Bali and in the most famous Thai leisure zones, especially where short-stay travelers cluster around the same beaches, cafés, and day tours.
+In Asia, crowd pressure is also visible in Bali and in the most famous Thai leisure zones, especially where short-stay travelers cluster around the same beaches, cafes, and day tours.
+The problem is not only density, but the way everyone is pulled toward the same narrow itinerary template.
+Once the same template dominates, even a flexible traveler starts losing room to improvise.

 How to Avoid the Worst Overtourism Pressure